DallanQ/race_for_the_galaxy/Manual.md

 The powers of various cards can alter the settle rules if a player has them in their tableau before the settle phase begins.

-Windfalls: some worlds have a colored "halo" around their circle, showing that they are windfall worlds and that a good is to be put on them when they are first settled.
+**Windfalls**: some worlds have a colored "halo" around their circle, showing that they are windfall worlds and that a good is to be put on them when they are first settled.
 To do so, as part of placing the world in a player's tableau, they take a card face down — without looking at it — from the card supply and put it on top of the world's lower right portion (to avoid hiding the world's VPs and powers).
 This card represents a good of the kind indicated by the color of the world's halo.

-There are four kinds of goods in the game: • Alien technology , artifacts left by the vanished Alien Overlords. • Genes , genetic material used in biological research. • Rare elements , transuranic elements powering Jumpdrive. • Novelty goods , such as artwork and entertainment.
+There are four kinds of goods in the game:

+- Alien technology , artifacts left by the vanished Alien Overlords.

+>The Alien technology has a yellow color.

+- Genes , genetic material used in biological research.

+>The Genes has a yellow color.

+- Rare elements , transuranic elements powering Jumpdrive.

+>The Rare elements has a brown color.

+- Novelty goods , such as artwork and entertainment.

+>The Novelty goods has a blue color.

-Military Conquest: some worlds have red circles and, within them, a red outlined number, ranging from 1–7; this is the world's defense.
+**Military Conquest**: some worlds have red circles and, within them, a red outlined number, ranging from 1–7; this is the world's defense.
 These worlds cannot be placed by payment, but instead must be conquered.
 To conquer a world, a player's total Military must equal or exceed the world's defense.
 Then, the player simply places it — and its windfall good, if it has a halo — without paying for it (and then draws a bonus card if that player chose Settle).

 Military is granted by powers of various start worlds, developments, or worlds, and lasts until the end of the settle phase.